publisha/publisha.github.io/Research/papers/iterativepublishing.md

 **Impression Lines** are a string of numbers on the imprint page, that are incrementally erased, to show the current printing.
 It is interesting again, to flip over the title pages of our books to see this little cryptic message that is there for us to interpret.
 The publisher needs to first decide the highest number, because this suggests how many reprints might possible happen; a _pessimism / optimism_ indicator, I suppose.

 For each printing the lowest number is erased.

+The convention is different in the USA; publishers there tend to include the date as well as the impression number.

 You will see in the illustrations here that Oxford University Press have used impression numbers, and the popular *Economics* title in their *Very Short Introductions* series has lost all numbers 1 through 8, an indication that my copy is the 9th printing.